bootnecklad/Titan-Specifications/Specifications.md

 C: Set if ALU operation carries a 1 bit from the high order bits.
 (What about SUB?)

-S: Set if ALU operation stores a 2's complement negative number (high bit set).
+S: Set if ALU operation stores a number with the 2^127 bit set.

 ## Arithmetic ADD, ADC,SUB ##